mavryk-network/mavryk-taquito/docs/events.md

 For more details and examples of how the EMIT instruction works, refer to [this article](https://protocol.mavryk.org/active/event.html).

-## Getting contract events in Taquito
+## Getting contract events in Webmavryk
 You can get the events in a contract through the `eventSchema` field of the `ContractAbstraction`.

 ### Example